 After everything is clean and dry, you can put the whole base tray of your keyboard back together the way it came apart.
 The trickiest part about this whole process is probably re-attaching the cables.
 They can involve short wires, finicky connectors, and cramped spaces.
 Not fun, but possible.
 Hang in there.

-After screwing the keyboard body back together (P.S. you should have kept track of whether any screws were different sizes), you may want to feel the keyboard switches before putting the keycaps back on to make sure they all move as expected.
+After screwing the keyboard body back together, you may want to feel the keyboard switches before putting the keycaps back on to make sure they all move as expected.

 If the switches feel weird after putting your keycaps back on, they might need a little lube.
-Here’s a full guide on that, including details on whether you should go with oil or grease (spoiler: it doesn’t matter that much – each one is easier to apply to different parts).
+Here’s a full guide on that, including details on whether you should go with oil or grease.

 We suggest skipping the lube if you can but if you have to use some, go light and maybe look into whether the type you’re going to use is known to damage the materials used in your keyboard.